 National Trails

-• North Country National Scenic Trail
+- North Country National Scenic Trail

-• Captain John Smith Chesapeake National Historic Trail
+- Captain John Smith Chesapeake National Historic Trail

-• Appalachian National Scenic Trail
+- Appalachian National Scenic Trail

-Marvel Over the Adirondacks
+Check Out the Adirondacks

-Cruise around the Thousand Islands
+Cruise the Thousand Islands

 Along the St. Lawrence River, there is a 50-mile stretch of tiny islands.
-There are thousands of these islands in all, and cruises along the river give sightseers an opportunity to check them out and take in the unique beauty of the place.
+There are thousands of these islands in all, and cruises along the river give sightseers an opportunity to check them out and take in the unique beauty of the area.

 Tour the George Eastman Museum